bluemarlin1134/youtube-cli/README.md

 # youtube-cli
-a commandline youtube payer without needing a youtube account
+a commandline youtube player without needing a youtube account